maptimeSTL/maptastic-data/README.md

 maptastic-data
 ==============

-Some data to play with at our first maptimeSTL meetup!
+Sample data to experiment with at maptimeSTL meetups!